-- Ride cautiously and keep your hands on the handlebar and feet on the footpegs. - Keep passenger's hands on the grab rails or your waist, passenger's feet on the footpegs while riding. - Always consider the safety of your passenger, as well as other drivers and riders.
+- Ride cautiously and keep your hands on the handlebar and feet on the footpegs. - Ensure your passenger's hands are on the grab rails and passenger's feet are on the footpegs while riding. - Always consider the safety of your passenger, as well as other drivers and riders.